gremau/NMEG_FluxProc/README.md

 ## Data releases

 Many of versions of NMEG flux data have been produced by this code as it has changed over the years.
-Recently we have made the effort to version the data using a release system that has associated git tags.
-Release information is on the [Releases page](doc/Releases.md) of the docs.
+Recently we have made the effort to version NMEG data using a release system that has associated git tags.
+Release information is on the [Data Releases page](doc/DataReleases.md) of the docs.